Punderthings/fossfoundation/_pages/sponsorships.md

 - **Only Public Data** We track the actual sponsorships listed by entities themselves, not press releases or statements by sponsors.
 - **Financial Figures Are Approximate** While sponsorship level amounts are taken directly from entity programs, the actual funds a specific sponsor may pay any year could vary.
 All financial numbers, especially top-line reports, are estimates only.

-## Sponsorship Model Structure
+### Sponsorship Model Structure

 Sponsorships are dated, to enable future review of sponsorships over time via using the [Wayback Machine](https://archive.org/) or similar tools to capture past listed sponsors.
-Other fields used include:
+Other fields used include: (see also [prototype sponsorships-schema.json](https://github.com/Punderthings/fossfoundation/blob/main/_data/sponsorships-schema.json))

 - *nonprofit:* what type of US nonprofit: c3, c6, or `lf` for Linux Foundation projects.
 - *sponsorurl:* URL listing current entity sponsors to scrape programmatically.